Odesa City Hall: Storm of the Odesa City Hall

 On 21 December 2012 fighting occurred at the doors of the Odesa City Hall.
 Three members of law enforcement were reported to have been hospitalized with minor injuries.
-The city mayor Oleksiy Kostusyev in his official announcement that fighters from Svoboda equipped with non-firing weapons engaged in a fight with the building security and tried to disrupt work of the city council.
+The city mayor Oleksiy Kostusyev in his official announcement that fighters from Svoboda equipped with non-firing weapons engaged in a fight with the building security and tried to disrupt work of the Odesa City Council.
 Kostusyev also used term fashistvuyushchie (a new invented term meaning fascists that cause havoc) and called the people "not quite vanished successors of fascism".
 The mayor explained the reasons for those actions were intentions to prevent renaming a city street after the Soviet Army.
 He also claimed that his announcement was supported unanimously by all council members.

-According to the official press release of Svoboda, the protest event took place after one of members of the city council was not allowed to participate in a session.
+According to the official press release of Svoboda, the protest event took place after one of the members of the Odesa City Council was not allowed to participate in a session.
 In the statement Svoboda claimed that the member of council had the intention to address the session of council in regards to recent events connected with local markets and role of the city authorities in city life.
 Supposedly there is a supporting document adopted by the council about not allowing the particular member of council to participate in its sessions.
 The region prosecutor's office was scheduled to conduct an investigation.